-SymbolBody is a class to represent symbols.
+This class represents a symbol.
 They are created for symbols in object files or archive files.
 The linker creates linker-defined symbols as well.

-There are basically three types of SymbolBodies: Defined, Undefined, or Lazy.
+There are basically three types of Symbols: Defined, Undefined, or Lazy.

-- Lazy symbols represent symbols we found in archive file headers which can turn into Defined if we read archieve members.
+Lazy symbols represent symbols we found in archive file headers which can turn into Defined if we read archive members.